Oct. 3, 2012

 One occupant of the Jeep was airlifted to a Valhalla hospital for treatment for head and leg injuries, while the others were taken by ambulance to a local hospital for non-life-threatening injuries sustained in the New York car accident.

 Recent studies show that teenage male drivers are at the highest risk of being involved in a car accident.
 Research from the National Safety Council shows 16-year-old males had the highest number of accidents of any age demographic examined, with 210 drivers per 1,000 being involved in accidents.

-The Buffalo Auto Accident Lawyers with William Mattar Law Offices believe talking to your teen driver about the dangers of the road, in addition good driving habits by example, is an important way to prevent Buffalo auto accidents involving young drivers.
+The Car Accident Lawyers with William Mattar Law Offices believe talking to your teen driver about the dangers of the road, in addition good driving habits by example, is an important way to prevent car accident injuries involving young drivers.